Sample of German Poems

 Around 1456

-Konrad von Würzburg, the "Stricker", and others: a collection of 32 stories catered to the palate of 15th century readers
+Konrad von Würzburg, the "Stricker", and many others: a rare collection of 32 German-language tales for the diverting amusement of the secular readership of the 15th century

 1. This rare manuscript contains 32 tales from the German-speaking world